dhoyle/splicedocs-jekyll/pages/DeveloperTopics/Fundamentals/DatabaseTriggers.md

 ```
 {: .Example}

-The `diagnosticId` is a five-character long value comprised of numeric (`0-9`) or uppercase alphabetic (`A-Z`)characters .
-The first two characters of this ID represent the `SQLSTATE` class; you cannot use the value `00` as the first characters because `00` represents successful completion.
+The `diagnosticId` is a five-character long identifier.
+If you specify an ID longer than 5 characters, it is truncated; if you specify an ID of less than 5 characters, the ID will be left-padded with spaces.

 Here is an example: